ntlm1686/g1gc-jikesrvm/README.md

 are allocating to the Eden Space.
 During the GC period, live objects in Eden and From space are copied to To space, then all dead objects in Eden and From space are wiped.
+### environment
+See https://github.com/ljjsalt/jikesrvm-dev-env for how to build a development environment.
 ### build
 ```
 $ bin/buildit localhost BaseBaseYoungGen